Cara O. Frank, L.OM.

 Blend everything in a food blender until smooth.
 Taste, then season with salt and pepper.
 Serve (great in small shot glasses) with the reserved browned sage and some more fresh sage.

-Carrot Top Farro Soup
+Carrot Top Faro Soup

 1 bunch carrots, with tops

-1/2 cup Farro or Brown Rice
+1/2 cup Faro, Brown Rice or Millet

 3-5 cloves garlic or green garlic